-First an explanation: When FFVII was being converted to the PC, they couldn’t refer to the button names, because they didn’t know what controller you would have.
-For example, on the original PlayStation, the game would tell you to press the “L1” button on your PS controller, but on the PC version it would say press “PAGEUP” – leaving you to guess which button that was.
+First an explanation: When FFVII was being converted to the PC, they couldn’t refer to the original button names, because they didn’t know what controller you would have.
+For example, on the original PlayStation, the game would tell you to press the “L1” button on your PS controller, but on the PC version it would say press “PAGEUP” – leaving you to guess which button that was on your particular controller.

 This mod changes all references to confusing terms like “SWITCH”, “ASSIST”, “TARGET”, “MENU”, etc. and replaces them with the names of the actual buttons on your Xbox 360 Controller, matching the above config perfectly.

 So before mod is installed:

 Every reference throughout the game has been changed, so you never have to get confused about what button the game wants you to press!